DillanImans/dillanimans/README.md

 Hey!
 I am currently studying in Korea whilst working in a lab to do research in medical AI.
 Trying to go far in this field to push boundaries and help all in need.
 Apart from this, I kinda just like what I do, so everything else comes with.
 If you wanna talk, best way to reach me is through my personal email: onigoaki@gmail.com

 ### 🫀 Interests
-- Computational Biology, Medical Imaging AI, Surgical Vision
+- Medical Imaging AI, Surgical Vision, Computational Biology

 ### 📝 Publications
 - **Imans, D.**, Bui, P.N., Le, D.T., & Choo, H. Unsupervised Domain Adaptation with SAM-RefiSeR for Enhanced Brain Tumor Segmentation.
 IEEE BIBM 2025. https://ieeexplore.ieee.org/document/11357079.